JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 First & foremost depending on how your initial install of Ubuntu went, you were either prompted to create an initial user with administrator rights or you were assigned a user.
 I’m not going to run down the list how an initial user is generated, but there is one overarching philosophy here: If your administrative user is named `root` that is not good from a security standpoint.

-There are are tons of hacks & exploilts that explicitly look for—and act on—the `root` account, so you sould not use that account for any reason & instead handle administrative functions via another user assigned administratives rights via `sudo`.
+There are are tons of hacks & exploits that explicitly look for—and act on—the `root` account, so you should not use that account for any reason & instead handle administrative functions via another user assigned administrative rights via `sudo`.

 ### Create the users.